microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 1. Find and select the user name **[Your Project Name] Build Service ([Your Organization Name])** under Users and set the **same values as above**.

-   >[!NOTE] If you receive permissions errors in the export pipeline you can read more on configuring these settings here https://github.com/MicrosoftDocs/azure-DevOps-docs/issues/5151.

 ## Creating a Pipeline for your Solution

 When you create a solution in Dataverse you'll need to create a pipeline specifically for that solution.
 Follow these steps for creating a pipeline for your solution in Azure DevOps

 ### Create the Pipeline

-There is a sample pipeline included in the Pipeline directory in the ALM Accelerator repo.
+There is a sample pipeline included in the Pipeline directory in the CoE ALM Templates repo (https://github.com/microsoft/coe-alm-accelerator-templates/blob/main/Pipelines/trigger-SampleSolution.yml).
 The sample pipeline provides flexibility for organizations to store their pipeline templates in a separate project or repo from the specific solution pipeline YAML.
 Follow the steps below to configure your **solution pipeline**.
 Repeat the steps for each of the solutions you will be source controlling with the ALM Accelerator.

 > [!IMPORTANT] The pipeline YAML for your solution pipeline will always be stored in the same repo to which you will be source controlling your solution.
-However, the pipeline templates (i.e. the folder Pipeline\Templates) can exist in either the same repo as your pipeline YAML or in a separate repo.
+However, the pipeline templates (i.e. the folder Pipeline\Templates) can exist in either the same repo as your solution pipeline YAML or in a separate repo.

 1. In Azure DevOps go to the **Repo** that contains the [Pipelines folder you committed](#copy-the-yaml-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder